 When people settled down, about the time that recorded history began, our ancestors were still outdoors people.
 The men were outdoors hunting, fishing, farming, and fighting.
 The women were outdoors farming also, when they were not gathering food, grinding grains, weaving, cooking, or doing other things done mostly outside.
-Humans still spend much of their time outdoors where most people live: in China, in India, and in many of the tropical developing countries.
-Indoors, we may wilt.
+Humans still spend much of their time outdoors where many people live: in China, in India, and in many of the tropical developing countries.
+Indoors, our moods start to wilt.

 1.A.
 Modern people get less light

 Only in recent generations, as society urbanized, did people begin spending most of their time indoors.
 Even in my lifetime, we have moved more indoors.
 As a little boy, I went outdoors every day to play, even in the winter.
 I walked to school and back, whereas more contemporary children ride.
 When television arrived, kids came indoors more, but we still played outside, because the attraction of the fuzzy black and white tube or the radio of my boyhood years was hardly comparable to entrancing modern television selections.
 How different it is today, when people of every age group spend so many hours watching television.
 With often hundreds of channels on the cable or satellite, there is always something fascinating for every taste.
 Big screen color has extra attraction, also.
 As if that weren’t enough, along came video games, and even more recently (for most of us), tablets, the Internet, and movie downloads.
 The result is that we spend more and more time in front of the tubes and less and less time in daylight.
 The tubes may seem bright, but the reason that we often watch them in dark rooms is that most give off very little light.